Содержание

 To manually start the NFS server, enter rcnfsserver

-.
+start as root.
 To stop the server, enter

 rcnfsserver stop.
 By default, YaST takes care of